peienlim/tp/docs/UserGuide.md

 Format: `export`

+* Note that moving files around may cause export to fail.
+If one relocates the source files, one must ensure that the ./export directory exists for the export.csv to generate at
 * If a file export.csv is already present at ./export, it will be overwritten with the current address book data
 * The export file format is the same as the output format given in `import`